Rome Point Seals

 · There are a number of factors that affect the daily tide cycle, including wind speed, wind direction, and the current phase of the moon.
 Seals will usually begin to haul out from 2 to 4 hours before low tide at Wickford; on any specific day the seal's arrival time is correlated to the weather and tide conditions on that day.
 The seals tend to haul out earlier in the ebb tide when the extent of the tide change is greatest (tide especially low) and the wind is calm.
 If they are not disturbed, seals will sometimes remain in the area resting on the rocks for up to 3 hours after low tide.

-· Low tides in the afternoon on temperate, calm weekends may be challenging for seal observation due to the possibility that the seals may be flushed from the rocks by watercraft.
-A morning seal walk is a useful tactic to increase the probability of seeing large numbers of seals, when the low tide timing allows for this in the Spring.
-The chances of the seals having been disturbed by watercraft may also be reduced by arriving on the beach about 3 hours before low tide; this trick will often allow you to view the seals before boats or kayaks arrive later in the haul-out cycle.
+· Low tides on temperate, calm weekends may be challenging for seal observation due to the possibility that the seals may be flushed from the rocks by watercraft.
+A morning seal walk is a useful tactic to increase the probability of seeing large numbers of seals, whenever the low tide timing allows for this in the Spring.
+The chances of the seals having been disturbed by watercraft may also be reduced by arriving on the beach about 3 hours before low tide; this tactic will often allow you to view the seals before boats or kayaks arrive later in the haul-out cycle.

 · The seals are often most active and interesting when they are approaching the haul-out rocks for their rest break.
 They can frequently be observed leaping and splashing; Harbor seals hauling out on the rocks and settling in to rest is both amusing and awe-inspiring to observe.
 Whenever I can, I time my seal walks to coincide with the haul-out arrival time, on the average about 3 hours before low tide.